Posted by Alden On October 2, 2015

 - Go ‘Low and Slow’, not Fire up

-You should not fire up your smoker and blaze it up or use lighter fluid, for that would ruin your dish and spoil the taste.
+You should not fire up your Green Mountain Pellet Grills and blaze it up or use lighter fluid, for that would ruin your dish and spoil the taste.
 It is absolutely important to go ‘low and slow’ while barbecuing so that every cut gets cooked as it should be and no part is left undercooked or overcooked.
-Wait for your charcoals to fully turn grey before you spread them out and start grilling.
+Wait for your charcoals to fully turn gray before you spread them out and start grilling.
 Give your grill grates time to heat up.

 - Keep your Grill Away